 For a look at some facts behind the dairy industry’s “Got Milk?” marketing pitch, see Marketing Versus Reality: The Myth of the Organic Happy Cow.

-(1) Harold Brown, Harold Brown, former beef rancher and dairy farmer, vegan activist and founder of FarmKind
+(1) Harold Brown, former beef rancher and dairy farmer, vegan activist and founder of FarmKind

 Get an email alert when posts like this one are published.